fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4a.md

 }
 ```

-In newer versions of Jest, there appears to be the need to specify that the execution environment is Node.
+Jest requires one to specify that the execution environment is Node.
 This can be done by adding the following to the end of <i>package.json</i>:

 ```js
 {